artsy/palette/README.md

 ## Does my component belong in Palette?

 If the component applies to Artsy as a brand and can/will be used across multiple digital products, then Palette is a great place for it.
 If it's highly product specific then it's best to leave the component where it's used.
 We can always move things later.

 ## How to contribute

-If you'd like to add a new component to Palette please create an issue using the component spec template [- link?].
+If you'd like to add a new component to Palette please raising it in the **#design-system** Slack channel.
 That'll give both design and engineering a chance to peek at the proposal and provide feedback before moving forward.

 ## Local development